+When you enter church for Mass we ask that you register your details for Test & Trace purposes either by using your smartphone to book in via the QR code displayed on the church doors or by completing a Test & Trace card.
 This is asked of anybody attending a gathering of people for a certain amount of time.
 This is so that if a person who has attended Mass proves to be COVID positive, then the NHS can contact all who were present at the same Mass to isolate and go for a COVID test themsleves.
 Therefore, you need to supply details of your name, preferred contact details and date and time of Mass attended.
 The cards will be kept in a secure location and then destroyed after 21 days.

 Click the button to download a printable sheet of four cards to a sheet, which you can fill in and bring along to Mass with you.
 Alternatively just provide your details on any card or envelope yourselves or there are spare cards available as you leave the church.